robertoschwald/relay-gorm-connector/README.md

 ### Installation
 This plugin is not available (yet) in the official Grails plugin repo.
-The best way to make this plugin available to a local grails project is to clone this repo and build it.
+The best way to make this plugin available to a local Grails project is to clone this repo and build it.

 ```bash
 $ git clone https://github.com/mrcirillo/relay-gorm-connector.git